learn-academy-2020-echo/week-2-assessment-AKFosterDev/interview-questions.md

   Every component in React goes through a lifecycle of events.
 I like to think of them as going through a cycle of birth, growth, and death.

-I found a very useful diagram: https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/
+I found a very useful diagram with links: https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/

 - React props: “Props” is a special keyword in React, which stands for